Pseudo-effective and numerically flat reflexive sheaves

 where the last equality follows from the Hartogs theorem.
 As a consequence, for any ample divisor $A$ and any $a \in \N^*$, $(S^{ab} \cI_S)^{\lor \lor} \otimes A^{ b}$ is globally generated for $b$ large enough.
 In particular, $\cI_S$ is weakly positive in the sense of Nakayama.

-However, observe that $\cI_S$ has some ``negativity" along $S$, even if it is just weakly positive in the sense of Nakayama.
-This can be seen as follows.
+However, observe that $\cI_S$ has some ``negativity" along $S$, even if it is weakly positive in the sense of Nakayama.
+It can be seen as follows.
 Let $\sigma: \tilde{X} \to X$ be a composition of blow-ups with smooth centers such that $\sigma^* \cI_S/ \tors=\cO_{\tilde{X}}(-E)$ where $E$ is an effective divisor supported in the exceptional divisor.
-By the definition of a strongly psef torsion free sheaf, if $\cI_S$ is strongly psef, $\sigma^* \cI_S /\tors$ should be a psef vector bundle, since it is a line bundle.
-But this is not the case, and as a consequence $\cI_S$ is not strongly psef.
-Our definition of a strong psef torsion free sheaf forbids the above kind of negativity which could appear in some birational models, thus it definitely looks more reasonable from that viewpoint. } \end{myrem} As in the bundle case, the class of strongly psef torsion-free sheaves is stable under the usual algebraic operations, provided one pays attention to taking the torsion free parts. \begin{myex}{\rm (The pull back of a torsion free sheaf is not necessarily torsion free)
+By the definition of strongly psef torsion free sheaf, if $\cI_S$ is strongly psef, $\sigma^* \cI_S /\tors$ should be a psef vector bundle since it is a line bundle.
+But it is not the case which means that $\cI_S$ is not strongly psef.
+In other words, our definition of strong psef torsion free sheaf is reasonable which forbids the above kind of negativity which will appear in some birational models. } \end{myrem} Like the bundle case, the strongly psef torsion-free sheaf is stable under the usual algebraic operations, with the consideration of taking torsion free part. \begin{myex}{\rm (The pull back of a torsion free sheaf is not necessarily torsion free)

 According to the knowledge of the author, this example can be found in \cite{GR}.
 Let $X$ be the blow up of the origin of $\C^2$ with $\pi: X \to \C^2$.
 Let $(x,y)$ be the coordinate of $\C^2$.
 The maximal ideal at the origin can be resolved by the Koszul complex